| Are you looking

 or "New Page 1"

-should ideally have a unique title tag, which helps Google know
+your pages should ideally have a unique title tag, which helps

-how the page is distinct from the others on your site.
+Google know how the page is distinct from the others on your

 Avoid:

-short and informative.
-If the title is too long, Google will show
+both short and informative.
+If the title is too long, Google

 Avoid: